 The seller training team for a division of a large Seattle area software company delivered training at yearly intervals, corresponding with major product updates.
 However new cloud applications were updated more frequently, requiring more frequent seller training.
 Onit Partner Charlotte Franklin was engaged to assist in adapting the client’s training activity processes.

 Little material existed from previous events, and presenters were volunteers from Marketing, R&D and Sales, with limited time to assist.
-Thus the strategy was to develop a repeatable training framework minimizing time required by presenters, while producing high quality re-usable content.
+Thus the strategy was to develop a repeatable training framework minimizing the time required by presenters while producing high-quality re-usable content.

 Crafting a Solution